Osestic/MiDOK_Co-Pilot_App/README.md

 To create yours:
 - Place the ```start_api.py```, ```MiDOK_Python_AI_API.py``` and the ```requirements.txt``` in your own
-GitHub repository.
+GitHub repository
-- Connect the repository to a free API hosting site like [https://render.com/], which is what we used.
+- Connect the repository to a free API hosting site like [https://render.com/], which is what we used
-- Replace the link to our API in both the Swift and Kotlin code with your API link provided by the hosting.
+- Replace the link to our API in both the Swift and Kotlin code with your API link provided by the hosting
 - Create an OpenAI account and generate an API key for you to use for the Python API
 - Ensure you use environment variables to prevent your key from being exposed

 ## Usage
 Run either application and provide any relevant information as you click through the app and interact with it.

 The iOS application demo: